Do you want to make money from your blog?

 A Brief and Clear Mission Statement/About Section

 On your actual blog, you can dedicate a whole page to writing down who you are and what your blog is about.
-Unfortunately, a media kit doesn’t have that kind of real estate, so you need to make it brief yet crystal clear as to what your blog is about so that when CEOs read it, they have no doubt in their minds that you’re just the right influencer for them to work with.
-Add things like when you started your blog, what it’s about, and who/what purpose it serves.
+Unfortunately, a media kit doesn’t have that kind of real estate, so you need to make it brief yet crystal clear as to what your blog is about so that when CEOs read it, they have no doubt in their minds that you’re just the right blogger/influencer for them to work with.
+Add things like when you started your blog, why you started it, who it serves, and the purpose behind your blog.

 Social Media Statistics

 In addition to your blog’s demographics, if you’re active on social media platform(s), that data may also be used to attract the right companies and brands to work with you.
 Some brands specifically want to work with influential Instagrammers.
 If you’re one with a decent following, you should add that stat on your media kit as well.

 Also, don’t forget, you don’t have to wait until you have tens of thousands of followers.
 With the right brand, you may be able to collaborate even if you have a smaller following for free or in exchange for free products.

 In fact, some companies prioritize audience engagement over follower count.
 If you have a small followership, but it’s a highly engaged one, you can highlight that also.

 And of course, you need to mention what you’re offering.
 Are you selling ads?
 Are you writing reviews?
 Is it going to be a sponsored post?
 Will it be just a blog post or will you be sharing them on social media as well?
 How you price your services will depend on a lot of factors.
 For example, you may work for free or for a small price for a small business or startup.
 But if you’re working with, say, Coca Cola or Adobe, you’ve got to ask for the big bucks!